 Bush’s version of the sea song kicks off the extraordinary Ninth Wave suite that takes up the entire second side of her classic 1985 album Hounds Of Love.
 We are thrust unceremoniously into a psychic association with a female protagonist who finds herself in the middle of the sea after a shipwreck.
 Echoes of past/present obsessions, loves and losses float to the surface of her mind (including the Radio 4 Shipping Forecast), ostensibly to keep her awake so that she doesn’t drown.

 The conclusion of the song cycle suggests that she’s now at peace and in a far more positive state of mind, either in death or safe at shore.
-It’s an incredibly evocative piece of music, with Bush truly painting pictures with sound.
+It’s an incredibly evocative piece of music (and in the same key as ‘Here Comes The Flood’), with Bush truly painting pictures with sound.